Spinach vs Broccoli: Which is Better? A Complete Comparison

 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Knowing more about the glycemic index of food and how it raises blood sugar, many people wonder if spinach or broccoli has a higher glycemic index.
+Knowing more about the glycemic index of food and how it raises blood sugar, many people wonder which one has a higher glycemic index.

 Spinach has a lower glycemic index than broccoli but both are considered low GI foods and shouldn’t cause much of an increase in blood sugar.